axlsaludo/axlsaludo/Readme.md

 # Hi There 👋
-Welcome to my profile of such things
+Welcome to my profile of such things.

-- 💻 Open source is ❤️
+This is where I store and share my Open Source Stuff.
+I am currently taking an undergrad degree for computer engineering.
+My journey in computer engineering has been filled with exciting challenges and endless opportunities to learn and grow.
-- 🐧 I love Linux
+Feel free to explore my projects, share your thoughts, or even collaborate with me on exciting endeavors.
+Together, we can continue to push the boundaries of computer engineering and make a positive impact on the world of technology.
+Open source is ❤️

 ### Languages and Tools:
 ![](https://img.shields.io/badge/Code-Java-informational?style=flat&logoColor=white&color=2bbc8a)